 - Small bunch of fresh cilantro about 1 cup

-Carefully place the falafel in the hot oil.
-Fry on 1 side until you can see it browning on the sides, about 4-5 minutes.
+- Carefully place the falafel in the hot oil.
+Fry on first side until you can see it browning on the sides, about 4-5 minutes.
 Then flip over and fry other side.

-Once dowe, remove to a paper toweled lined baking sheet and sprikle with salt.
+- Once done, remove to a paper towel lined baking sheet and sprinkle with salt.
 Set aside.

-Then spread about a tablespoon of beet hummus, 2 falafel, grilled eggplant, a few slices of cabbage and drizzle with tahini sauce.
+- Lay two large collard greens together so they overlap and spread about a tablespoon of beet hummus, two falafel, grilled eggplant, a few slices of cabbage and drizzle with tahini sauce.

-Carefully wrap the collard, burrito style and use toothpicks to keep it on place.
+- Carefully wrap the collard, burrito style and use toothpicks to keep it on place and enjoy.